 Camera work terminology

-Birdseye view-bird's-eye view is an elevated view of an object from above, with a perspective as though the observer were a bird
+Birdseye view-A bird's-eye view is an elevated view of an object from above, with a perspective as though the observer were a bird

 High angle - a cinematic technique where the camera looks down on the subject from a high angle and the point of focus often gets "swallowed up."
 High-angle shots can make the subject seem vulnerable or powerless when applied with the correct mood, setting, and effects.